-The exact value of conformal capacity is unknown.
-To use the method presented in Section \ref{sec-cm}, we first use the mapping function $\zeta=\Psi^{-1}(z)$ in Subsection~\ref{sec:cir} to map the doubly connected domain $\Omega$ in the exterior of the segment $[0,1]$ and the polygon onto a bounded doubly connected domain $G$ of the form we considered in Section \ref{sec-cm} (see Figure~\ref{fig:seg-pol-fg} (right)).
-Then, for the new domain $G$, we use the MATLAB function \verb|annq| with $n=15\times2^9$ to compute approximate values for the capacity of $\Omega$ for several values of $m$, $a$ and $r$.
+(see Figure~\ref{fig:seg-pol-fg} (left) for $a=1.6$, $r=0.5$, and $m=3$).
+For this example, the exact value of the conformal capacity is unknown.
+To use the method described in Section~\ref{sec-cm}, we first use the mapping function $\zeta=\Psi^{-1}(z)$ in Subsection~\ref{sec:cir} to map the doubly connected domain $\Omega$ onto a bounded doubly connected domain $G$ of the form we considered in Section \ref{sec-cm} (see Figure~\ref{fig:seg-pol-fg} (right)).
+Then, for the new domain $G$, the MATLAB function \verb|annq| is used with $n=15\times2^9$ to calculate approximate values for the capacity of $\Omega$ for several values of $m$, $a$ and $r$.
 First, we fixed $r=1$ and chose values of $a$ between $2.05$ and $6$.
 The computed capacity for $m=3,4,8,16$ are presented in Figure~\ref{fig:seg-pol} (left).
 Then, we fixed $a=4$ and chose values of $r$ between $0.05$ and $2.95$.
 The computed capacity for $m=3,4,8,16$ are presented in Figure~\ref{fig:seg-pol} (right).
 Figure~\ref{fig:seg-pol} presents also the capacity for the segment with circle domain in the previous examples for the same values of $a$ and $r$.
-The following table presents the values of the capacity for the segment with circle domain and for the segment with polygon domain for several values of $a$, $r$, and $m$.
-As we can see from the presented results, the capacity of the segment and polygon domain approaches the the capacity of the segment and circle domain as the number of vertices $m$ increases.
+Table~\ref{tab:seg-cir} presents the calculated values of the capacity for the segment with circle domain and for the segment with polygon domain for several values of $a$, $r$, and $m$.
+As we can see from the results presented in the table, the capacity of the segment and polygon domain approaches the the capacity of the segment and circle domain as the number of vertices $m$ increases.